ProvableHQ/leo/errors/README.md

 ### ASG

 The errors for the `leo-asg` crate.
-It's error codes will range from 0-999, and be prefixed with the characters `ASG`.
+Its error codes will range from 3_000-3_999 and be prefixed with the characters `ASG`.

 ### AST

 The errors for the `leo-ast` crate.
-It's error codes will range from 1_000-1_999, and be prefixed with the characters `AST`.
+Its error codes will range from 2_000-2_999 and be prefixed with the characters `AST`.

 ### CLI

 The errors for the `leo-lang` crate.
-It's error codes will range from 7_000-7_999, and be prefixed with the characters `CLI`.
+Its error codes will range from 7_000-7_999 and be prefixed with the characters `CLI`.

 ### Compiler

 The errors for the `leo-compiler` crate.
-It's error codes will range from 2_000-2_999, and be prefixed with the characters `CMP`.
+Its error codes will range from 6_000-6_999 and be prefixed with the characters `CMP`.

 ### Import

 The errors for the `leo-imports` crate.
-It's error codes will range from 3_000-3_999, and be prefixed with the characters `IMP`.
+Its error codes will range from 4_000-4_999 and be prefixed with the characters `IMP`.

 ### Input

 The errors for the `leo-input` crate.
-For right now they just have an exit code of 1, as they aren't ported.
+For right now, they have an exit code of 1, as they aren't ported.
 The reason they aren't ported is due to a desire for 0 deps in case this crate moves to SnarkVM.

 ### Package

 The errors for the `leo-package` crate.
-It's error codes will range from 4_000-4_999, and be prefixed with the characters `PAK`.
+Its error codes will range from 5_000-5_999 and be prefixed with the characters `PAK`.

 ### Parser

 The errors for the `leo-parser` crate.
-It's error codes will range from 5_000-5_999, and be prefixed with the characters `PAR`.
+Its error codes will range from 0-999 and be prefixed with the characters `PAR`.

 ### SnarkVM

 The errors from SnarkVM that bubble up into Leo in some situations.
-For right now they just have an exit code of 1.
+For right now, they have an exit code of 1.
-When SnarkVM implments better error codes and messages we can just bubble them up.
+When SnarkVM implements better error codes and messages, we can bubble them up.

 ### State

 The errors for the `leo-state` crate.
-It's error codes will range from 6000-6_999, and be prefixed with the characters `STA`.
+Its error codes will range from 1_000-1_999 and be prefixed with the characters `STA`.